Can you get a backdated sick note? What UK law actually says.

 Each request is subject to the reviewing doctor’s independent clinical judgement

-Patient information handled in accordance with UK data protection standards
+Patient information handled in accordance with UK GDPR and data protection standards

 Important Limitations